sporeprotocol/spore-docs/docs/resources/examples.md

 # Spore Examples

-Spore Examples are minimum viable code snippets or executable files that run on Node.js, each implementing a single feature using [Spore SDK](./spore-sdk).
-Developers can solve their own development issues or confusion by referring to the examples.
+Spore Examples are minimum viable snippets in a Node environment, each implementing a feature with [Spore SDK](./spore-sdk).

-> If you are looking for a fully functional application as research material, see: [Spore Demos](./demos).
+The examples can show developers how to implement simple, specific features.
+For example, how to create a Spore Creation transaction with spore-sdk.
+If you are looking for documentation on how to develop a fully functional application, refer to: [Spore Demos](./demos).

 ## Scenario examples